MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-deploy-rmtemplates-powershell.md

 ![](./media/virtual-machines-deploy-rmtemplates-powershell/windowsvm.png)

-Follow these steps to create a Windows virtual machine using a Resource Manager template in the Github template repository with Azure PowerShell.
+Follow these steps to create a Windows virtual machine using a Resource Manager template in the GitHub template repository with Azure PowerShell.

 ### Step 1: Examine the JSON file for the template